Broadcasting on Adversarial Multiple Access Channels: Review of Broadcast Algorithms

-Algorithm \textsc{Round-Robin-Withholding} (\textsc{RRW}) is a plain-packet full-sensing algorithm of universal latency for channels without collision detection proposed in Chlebus et al.~\cite{ChlebusKR-TALG12}.
-Algorithm \textsc{Search-Round-Robin} (\textsc{SRR}) is a plain-packet full-sensing algorithm of universal latency for channels with collision detection proposed in Chlebus et al.~\cite{ChlebusKR-TALG12}.
 Each of the algorithms \textsc{RRW} and \textsc{SRR} can be modified by using the approach called ``old-go-first,'' see Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}.
 This approach works as follows.
-An execution can be interpreted as having a token that traverses all the nodes at a round robin manner, starting from station~$0$.
 A \emph{phase} consists of a segment of rounds in which the token makes a full cycle and returns to the starting point.
 The packets that are injected in a phase are considered ``new'' during the phase and become ``old'' when the next phase starts.
 In the course of a phase, the new packets are ignored and only the old ones are broadcast.
 The algorithms modified this way are called \textsc{Old-First-Round-Robin-Withholding} (\textsc{OF-RRW}) and \textsc{Old-First-Search-Round-Robin} (\textsc{OF-SRR}), respectively.

-Algorithm \textsc{Move-Big-To-Front} (\textsc{MBTF}) is an adaptive full-sensing algorithm for channels without collision detection, proposed in Chlebus et al.~\cite{ChlebusKR-DC09}.
-It attains throughput~$1$ and has universal latency.
+Algorithm \textsc{Move-Big-To-Front} (\textsc{MBTF}) is an adaptive full-sensing algorithm for channels without collision detection.
+The stations have their names ordered into a virtual list, beginning with the ordering determined by their names.
+A station is considered big if it has at least $n$ packets in its queue.
+There is a virtual token that traverses the list in a round-robin manner.
+If a big station receives the token then it is moved to the beginning fo the list and continues transmitting as long as it is big.
+If a station that is not big receives a token then it transmits only one packet, assuming it has any, and otherwise pauses in the round.
+Algorithm MBTF was proposed in Chlebus et al.~\cite{ChlebusKR-DC09} and shown to attain throughput~$1$ and have universal latency.

 \Paragraph{Algorithms for $1$-activating ad-hoc channels.}